Hillary Clinton says her "skin crawled" during debate with Donald Trump

 Shortly after the tapes were released, at least 11 women came forward to accuse Trump of inappropriate behavior.

-While at a campaign stop in Gettysburg, Pa.
-Trump denied any wrongdoing.
+While at a campaign stop in Gettysburg, Pennsylvania, after the tapes came out, Trump denied any wrongdoing.

 "Every woman lied when they came forward to hurt my campaign," Trump said.
 "The events never happened, never.
 All of these liars will be sued after the election is over."